BAK2K3/hard-drivers/TESTING.md

 4. **Tooltips were being displayed on top of the text in mobile view, despite having "data-placement: right".**
     * This was resolved by using `data-placement: left`, even though it was not clear why.

-5. **Issue with file locations from CSS when pushing to Github pages**
+5. **Issue with file locations from CSS when pushing to GitHub pages**
-    * When the site was published to Github pages, the links to internal pages were not working, and the images were not being pulled from the assets folder.
+    * When the site was published to GitHub pages, the links to internal pages were not working, and the images were not being pulled from the assets folder.
     * The error was caused by the internal links being prefaced with `/`.
 Once removed, the links worked appropriately.
     * The links to images in the CSS file were defined as: `/assets/images/...`.
 Therefore, when using Gitpod, the links would work appropriately.
-    * Given how the page is hosted on Github, the assets were being searched for in: `github.io/assets/images/...` as opposed to `github.io/hard-drivers/assets/images/..`
+    * Given how the page is hosted on GitHub, the assets were being searched for in: `GitHub.io/assets/images/...` as opposed to `GitHub.io/hard-drivers/assets/images/..`
     * This was resolved by using a relative file path, and removing the `assets/` subdirectory from the location reference, as such: `./images/...`.

 6. **Users informed me that on some mobile devices the Navbar disappears (Safari) after clicking on a form input or pressing Submit**